-Ginsburg’s Example Shows Us How To Save Our Democracy
+Ginsburg’s Example Shows Us How to Save Our Democracy

 She challenged laws that denied benefits to husbands of women in the military, that denied Social Security survivor benefits to men, and that denied boys the right to buy beer until they were 21, all while providing more beneficial treatment to their female counterparts.
 Her work led to the application of “intermediate scrutiny,” a heightened review of laws that draw legal distinctions based on gender.

 Today, the laws she challenged seem ridiculous.
 But that’s only because of Ginsburg’s work.
 In the 1970s, her arguments were the things that must have seemed ridiculous.
-She had been born into in a world that discriminated against women.
-Despite a stellar law school record, Ginsburg was rejected from law firm jobs and a Supreme Court clerkship because of her gender.
+She had been born into a world that discriminated against women.
+Despite a stellar law-school record, Ginsburg was rejected from law-firm jobs and a Supreme Court clerkship because of her gender.
 Her intellectually curious mother, who died when Ginsburg was in high school, had been denied an opportunity for a college education.
 At the time of Ginsburg’s nomination to the Court in 1993, she paid tribute to her mother, stating, “I pray that I may be all that she would have been had she lived in an age when women could aspire and achieve and daughters are cherished as much as sons.”
 Ginsburg made it her life’s work to challenge laws that prevented women from reaching their full potential.

 Some might even criticize Ginsburg as being too optimistic by remaining on the Court through the duration of the Obama administration despite several bouts of cancer and advancing age.
 Resigning during his term would have allowed the Democratic president to appoint her successor.
 In 2013, she said she planned to stay on the Court “as long as I can do the job full steam,” and she did not worry about who might choose her replacement.
 “There will be a president after this one, and I’m hopeful that that president will be a fine president.”